Sodbo/shared_heredity/04_psychometry/README.md

 This script runs clumping for original traits and SGCT and finds shared hits.

 ## 12_1_joint_clumping_and_enrichment_gip1.R
-This script runs clumping for original traits and GIP1 and find shared hits.
+This script runs clumping for original traits and GIP1 and finds shared hits.

 ## 12_2_joint_clumping_and_enrichment_maxh.R
-This script runs clumping for original traits and MaxH and find shared hits.
+This script runs clumping for original traits and MaxH and finds shared hits.

 ## 13_count_significant_loci.R
 This script counts genome-wide significant loci for each original trait or SGCT.